ABOUT

 Our Approach

-Thresholds is one of the oldest and largest providers of recovery services for persons with mental illnesses and substance use disorders in Illinois.
-We offer 30 innovative programs at more than 75 locations throughout Chicago, the adjacent suburbs, and four surrounding counties.
+Thresholds is one of the oldest and largest providers of recovery services for persons with mental illnesses and substance use conditions in Illinois.
+We offer more than 33 innovative programs at nearly 100 locations throughout Chicago, the adjacent suburbs, and four surrounding counties.
 Services include assertive outreach, case management, housing, employment, education, psychiatry, primary care, substance use treatment, and research.

 Thresholds’ staff meets people where they are – out in the community.
 Offering services in a community-based setting makes them more accessible and effective and lessens the social exclusion that is often present in the lives of persons living with mental illnesses and substance use conditions.
 This allows our staff and clients to work on skills, clinical interventions, and recovery that allows them to live independent lives in their own neighborhoods